Skip to content

 What is the cheapest Smith.ai alternative?

-The cheapest Smith.ai alternatives as of June 2026 are AIRA and Upfirst, both starting at $24.95/month.
+The cheapest Smith.ai alternatives as of July 2026 are AIRA and Upfirst, both starting at $24.95/month.
 Phonely offers a free tier with 100 minutes for businesses that want to test AI answering before committing budget.
-All three use different billing models: AIRA and Upfirst charge per call, while Phonely charges per minute.
-The cheapest option for your business depends on call volume.
+AIRA and Upfirst charge per call, while Phonely charges per minute, so the cheapest option depends on your call volume.
 Run the numbers on your typical monthly calls using a true cost calculator.

 Which Smith.ai alternative has the best value per minute?

-At the base tier, Rosie offers the most included minutes (250) at $49/month.
-Trillet includes 150 minutes at the same price but adds SMS, WhatsApp, and 32-language support.
-For businesses exceeding their included minutes, Trillet's $0.20/minute overage is lower than Dialzara's $0.48/minute and Phonely's $0.25/minute.
-The best value depends on whether you need channel breadth (Trillet) or raw call volume (Rosie).
+At the base tier, Hey Rosie offers the most included minutes (250) at $49/month.
+Trillet includes 150 minutes at the same price but adds SMS, email summaries, 32-language support, a native (not resold) voice stack, and compliance at no extra cost.
+For businesses that exceed their included minutes, Trillet's $0.20/minute overage is lower than Hey Rosie's $0.25, Phonely's $0.25, and Dialzara's $0.48.
+The best value depends on whether you want raw minutes (Hey Rosie) or lower overage plus follow-up and compliance (Trillet).

 Can AI receptionists handle calls as well as Smith.ai's human agents?